 - Then spread the batter on top of the beef mixture and bake the whole shebang until it achieves a lovely shade of golden brown.

-Serve with a dollop of sour cream, additional salsa, diced avocado, or whatever else floats your boat.
+Serve your Mexican Cornbread Casserole with a dollop of sour cream, additional salsa, diced avocado, or whatever else floats your boat.
 Prepare to go to bed full and happy!

 I like the convenience of having a prepared mix on hand without having to worry about the preservatives and questionable ingredients found in a lot of store-bought seasonings and mixes.

-It makes recipes like this one that much faster to put together while allowing me to control exactly what I'm feeding my family.
+It makes recipes like this Mexican Cornbread Casserole that much faster to put together while allowing me to control exactly what I'm feeding my family.
 (And if you're interested in making your own mixes and kitchen staples, I'm always adding new recipes to that section of the blog!)

 More Simple, Comforting Suppers